Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 ourselves.
 Each view can so define different methods for viewing or manipulating data.

-For example a ```list``` method allows automatic rendering of an object list. ```post``` and ```get``` respectively handle POST and GET requests via HTTP.
+For example a ```list``` method allows automatic rendering of an object list. ```post``` and ```get``` respectively handle POST and GET requests via the HTTP protocol.

 The ```rest_framework``` also provides some debugging utility.
 For example when accessing an endpoint directly it displays additional information like available methods and allows drafting new requests.
 Apart from testing purposes